conduktor/ctl/README.md

-  delete      Delete resource of a given kind and name get         Get resource of a given kind help        Help about any command version     Display the version of conduktor
+  delete      Delete resource of a given kind and name get         Get resource of a given kind help        Help about any command login       Login user using username password to get a JWT token token       Manage Admin and Application Instance Token version     Display the version of conduktor

 Flags: